Westland Milk Sale Judicial Review

 Much of what we earn from exports is lost when the when those overseas owners claim their profits.

-So, as a start, we're seeking a High Court judicial review of the Overseas Investment Office decision.
+So, as a start, we instigated a High Court judicial review of the Overseas Investment Office decision.

-We are world leaders in the agricultural area.
+New Zealand is a world leader in the agricultural area.
 We want to see New Zealanders reaping the benefits of that world leadership, not overseas shareholders.

 Use of funds